Mclnol16/UoSDataSci/README.md

 **Contact:** Email: jason.graham@scranton.edu

 This course will run during the Fall 2018 semester at the [University of Scranton](http://www.scranton.edu/).
-Content will be added to the repo as the course proceeds.
+Content will be added to the repository as the course proceeds.
 For students enrolled in the course, addtional material such as the official class syllabus, readings, etc. will be posted on the learning management system (D2L) for the course.

-To obtain the files from this repo, you can either clone the repo or download the files directly.
+To obtain the files from this repository, you can either clone the repo or download the files directly.
 To download, simply click the **Clone or download** button and then select **Download zip**.
 To clone the repo you must have [git](https://git-scm.com/) installed; information on this can be found below.
 With git installed, use the command (in your terminal or command window)

 `git clone https://github.com/jmgraham30/UoSDataSci.git`